-Our business substantially depends upon the successful development of ETX-155.
-If we are unable to obtain regulatory approval for, and successfully commercialize, ETX-155, our business will be harmed.
+Our business substantially depends upon the successful development of ETX-810 and ETX-155.
+If we are unable to obtain regulatory approval for, and successfully commercialize, ETX-810 or ETX-155, our business will be harmed.

-We currently have no products approved for sale and are investing the majority of our efforts and financial resources in the development of our lead product candidate ETX-155 for the treatment of MDD, and epilepsy.
-Successful continued development and potential regulatory approval of ETX-155 for indications we are currently evaluating and potential additional indications is critical to the future success of our business.
-We will need to raise sufficient funds for, and successfully enroll and complete, our ETX-155 clinical development program.
+We currently have no products approved for sale and are investing the majority of our efforts and financial resources in the development of our lead product candidates, ETX-810 for the treatment of LSRP, and ETX-155 for the treatment of MDD, PMD and epilepsy.
+Successful continued development and potential regulatory approval of ETX-810 or ETX-155 for indications we are currently evaluating and potential additional indications is critical to the future success of our business.
+We will need to raise sufficient funds for, and successfully enroll and complete, our clinical development programs of ETX-810 and ETX-155.

-Before we can generate any revenue from sales of ETX-155 or any of our other programs, these programs must undergo additional preclinical and clinical development, regulatory review and approval in one or more jurisdictions.
+Before we can generate any revenue from sales of ETX-810, ETX-155 or any of our other programs, these programs must undergo additional preclinical and clinical development, regulatory review and approval in one or more jurisdictions.
 In addition, if one or more of our product candidates are approved, we must ensure access to sufficient commercial manufacturing capacity and conduct significant marketing efforts in connection with any commercial launch.
 These efforts will require substantial investment, and we may not have the financial resources to continue development of our product candidates or commercialization of any products.